Beefing up on Big Willy's best.

 Activity 2.4b: Avatar

 One thing's for sure: you should never hire Iago as your next party planner.
 Unless you want your guests to get smashed and lose their jobs.
 Uh, we're guessing not.
-But who are the characters in this scene and what are their functions in the play overall?
+There's more to Othello's characters, though, than this detail.
+Who are the characters in this scene and what are their functions in the play overall?

 Cassio and Roderigo are pretty minor characters who are both really important to the plot.
 Without them, Iago would have a whole lot of trouble carrying out his plans.
 Like The Initiative in Revenge or the mother in How I Met Your Mother, the significance of these two dudes is much larger than their smaller number of lines would suggest.
 So why are they in the play?

 We want you to choose one of these guys, either Cassio or Roderigo, and draw a picture of them.
 No need to be fancy; just a black and white cartoon will do.

 Done?
 Now, select three quotations from your man of choice, from scenes in the play so far, that demonstrate his character.
 Draw some speech bubbles to make your drawing come alive, voicing each of these quotes.

 Once you're all done, write 50 – 100 words explaining how your quotes reveal or show small details about your character.
 Then, upload that thrilling cartoon and explanation below.

 - Course Length: 18 weeks